REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 If you’re in **threads** (free-threading build):

-- Shared structures + a lock can be totally fine… until the lock becomes the program.
+- Shared structures and a lock can be totally fine… until the lock becomes the program.
 - `avg_lock_wait_ns` is your "are we turning into a single lane?" early warning signal.

 If you’re in **processes**: